 14. Where can I recycle glass?

-Vanderbilt students, faculty and staff can recycle empty glass containers at the recycling center on Appleton Place behind the Commons Center.
+Vanderbilt students, faculty and staff can recycle empty glass containers in the small dumpster labeled “glass” at the recycling center on Appleton Place behind the Commons Center.
 For more information click here.

 Faculty, staff, and non-residential students are encouraged to use the Appleton Place location only for glass generated on campus and to utilize other glass recycling resources for glass from home.
 For glass recycling locations near your home, check out these Davidson County drop-off sites or try Earth 911.